Skip to content Skip to footer navigation

 The solution is simple.
 Just as you should never share a cache between different websites, you should never share a cache between your deployed releases.

-To avoid sharing file based cache between your deployment releases, create a cache folder at the top level in your app, bypassing the default storage folder, as it is shared between releases.
+2. Another option is to create a cache folder at the top level of your app, bypassing the shared storage folder.
 Configure your app to use a custom cache store location by changing stores.file.path in config/cache.php:

 'stores' => [